NicholasSynovic/nicholassynovic.github.io/content/summaries/the-random-subspace-method-for-constructing-decision-forests.md

 > Is the paper well written?

 I found this work hard to follow.
-I think that this is due to me not understanding the problem domain, rather than her explainations.
+I think that this is due to me not understanding the problem domain, rather than her explanations.

 ### Relevant Work